zuazo/kitchen-in-travis/README.md

     >>>>>> Message: SSH session could not be established
     >>>>>> --------

 If you get this error on Travis CI, avoid passing the `--concurrency` option to test-kitchen.
 It does not work in some cases.
+I recommend using [the Travis CI build matrix to run multiple tests concurrently](#how-to-run-tests-in-many-platforms).

 ### Travis CI Error: *No output has been received in the last 10 minutes*